On this page

 While the same email address (user login) can be used in multiple accounts, passwords are unique to each account.

-If your organization uses multiple accounts, note the following guidelines for successful log in into the service desk application:
+If your organization uses multiple accounts, note the following guidelines for successful login to the service desk application:

-Login via the mobile app.
-Based on your user ID (email) and password you can login directly into a single account.
-However, after you provide your credentials and select Log In, an additional screen appears where you are prompted to enter the name of the account you would like to access.
+Log in via the mobile app.
+Based on your user ID (email) and password you can log in directly into a single account.
+However, after you provide your credentials and select Log In, an additional screen displays where you are prompted to enter the name of the account you would like to access.
 To find your account name, log in via a browser and go to the My Account page.